Preethas/Preethas.github.io/_posts/2017-07-25-Zone js and Angular4.md

 Methods are thrown off the call stack post execution.

+In order to understand how the java script event loop works refer to <a href="http://latentflip.com/loupe/">Loupe</a>
+which helps us to visualise the scenario.

 Suppose we want to measure the performance of a method

 ```javascript